 Blend for Annual Flowers (And Roses Too)

 I was a professional gardener in the San Francisco Bay Area for over 20 years and this was my favorite blend.
-It still is except now I use worm compost instead of chicken manure.
+I still use this mixture except I add worm compost instead of chicken manure.

 2 parts rose and flower food